chrismsimpson/NeuMK10/README.md

 ## Stage 0

 Having vacillated over which language to start with and in my indecision have settled at two:
-- C# - I want to get it done this century.
+- C# - ¯\_(ツ)_/¯.
-- C - The purest of academics will simply only accept C (i.e. not even C++).
-This is a possible answer to such critics, however I have no serious plan to do this, I merely have some thoughts (read: ill informed opinions) about things like treating char strictly like a byte and how UTF-8 ought be handled.
+- C - For the academics.
+No real plan to complete this.
+I have some opinions (don't we all) about things like treating char strictly like a byte and how UTF-8 ought be handled.
 Contributions definitely welcome here.
 Neu Mks 4 - 9 are all in C, and I have yet to rationalise down that code into this repo.

 ## Disclaimer